MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-connect-an-iot-edge-device.md

     `<WORK-DIR>/certs/iot-edge-device-<DEVICE-CA-CERT-NAME>-full-chain.cert.pem`
     `<WORK-DIR>/private/iot-edge-device-<DEVICE-CA-CERT-NAME>.key.pem`

-### Append the IoT Hub root CA to the device root CA
+### Append the IoT Hub root CA to the device root CA (internal CA only)

+> [!IMPORTANT]
+> You only need to complete this section if you're using your own internal CA for certificate generation.
+If you're using a public CA, you can skip this section and [proceed to the next section](#configure-software-and-services-for-the-ioT-edge-device).

 Run the following script to append the IoT Hub root CA to the device root CA: